What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 • An overall gaunt appearance

-This is why many aesthetic doctors advise against the procedure, especially for younger patients or those with naturally thin faces.
+This is why many qualified aesthetic doctors advise against the procedure, especially for younger patients or those with naturally thin faces.

 Buccal Fat Removal Alternatives